shivvyasstudy/shivvyasstudy/README.md

 - 👋 Hi, I’m @shivvyasstudy
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...
+shivvyas0096@gmail.com

 <!---
 shivvyasstudy/shivvyasstudy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.